 The Remuneration Committee shall support the Board of Directors with proposals, advice, and preparation in regard to issues of remuneration principles for the CEO and other senior management, and individual remuneration to the CEO in accordance with the guidelines for remuneration for senior management that is adopted by the Annual General Meeting.

-These principles include the relationship between fixed and any variable remuneration, and the relationship between performance and remuneration, the general terms for any bonus and incentive programmes, and the general terms for other benefits, pensions, notice of termination and severance pay.
+These principles include the relationship between fixed and any variable remuneration, and the relationship between performance and remuneration, the general terms for any bonus and incentive programs, and the general terms for other benefits, pensions, notice of termination, and severance pay.
 The Board of Directors is also responsible as a whole for establishing remuneration levels and other employment terms for the CEO.
-Share-related incentive programmes for Group management are adopted by the annual general meeting.
+Share-related incentive programs for Group management are adopted by the annual general meeting.

 The committee shall also monitor and assess any ongoing or concluded incentive programmes for variable remunerations to the CEO and other senior managers; evaluate compliance with the guidelines for remuneration to the CEO and other senior managers adopted by the general meeting well as the current structure and levels of remuneration.